dashbitco/broadway_cloud_pub_sub/README.md

   * `BroadwayCloudPubSub.GoogleApiClient` - Default REST client used by `BroadwayCloudPubSub.Producer`.
   * `BroadwayCloudPubSub.Token` - A generic behaviour to implement token authentication for Pub/Sub clients.
   * `BroadwayCloudPubSub.GothToken` - Default token provider used by `BroadwayCloudPubSub.Producer`.
+  * `BroadwayCloudPubSub.DummyToken` - A token provider that generates fake tokens, used mostly for testing.

 ## Installation